-This is a brief guide to researching records of nurses, surgeons and other medical staff who served with the Royal Navy.
-While most of the relevant records can be found at The National Archives, some material is held by the Ministry of Defence and the Red Cross.
+This guide contains advice on where and how to look for records of nurses, surgeons and other medical staff who served with the Royal Navy.
+Most of these records are held at The National Archives, but some material is held by the Ministry of Defence and the Red Cross.

 What do I need to know before I start?

 Before 1884 the Royal Navy generally employed male nurses only.